eendebakpt/oapackage/docs/generation.rst

 with entries 0, -1, +1 such that i) in each column the symbol 0 occurs exactly one time and ii) all columns are orthogonal to each other.
-For details on conference designs, see the section :ref:`Statistical properties of orthogonal arrays` and :cite:`Schoen2018dsd`.
+For details on conference designs, see the section :ref:`Properties of conference designs` and :cite:`Schoen2018dsd`.
 An example of a session to generate conference designs is the following:

 .. admonition:: Generate conference designs with 8 rows